bote26/Interledger-Hackathon/README.md

 ## Open Payments Application with Father/Child Account Management

-A web-based open payments application built with Node.js that allows parent accounts (fathers) to manage child accounts and transfer money between wallets.
+A web-based open payments application built with Node.js that allows parent accounts to manage child accounts and transfer money between wallets.
+We believe that financial culture and knowledge should be fostered since childhood and that the best way to learn something is by doing it.

 ## Features